dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 ```

 The `Drop` trait expects a function called `drop` to be implemented and inside we just reverse whatever we did in
-`enter` and have rust take care of the rest.
+`enter` and have Rust take care of the rest.

 But when we run our program now this function doesn't seem to be called at all because our cursor is still hidden after
 the program quits.

 That's because there is nothing to be cleaned up.
 While we call `enter` in our `main` function, we don't actually create an instance of `RawMode` that can be cleaned up
-by rust so the destructor on our struct is never called.
+by Rust so the destructor on our struct is never called.
-Let's change that by returning `Self` from the `new` method.
+Let's change that by returning `Self` from the `enter` method.

 ```rust {data-file="raw_mode.rs", data-fold="['17-26']", hl_lines=[6, 13]}
 use std::process::Command;